konstructio/colony-docs/docs/install/vagrant.md

  - Helm
  - Kubectl - We add an alias for this
  - Tinkerbell (tink stack)
  - K3d (soon to be k3s)
  - Kubens
  - Colony CLI

+Check out the details in the repo [in the setup here.](https://github.com/konstructio/colony-vagrant/blob/5182ef647fab8cffa17147a73ea6270da05c66fe/laptop/setup.sh#L3-L103)

 ## Vagrant VM diagram